hunterjackson/docs/source/rethink.rst

 Field Selection
 ~~~~~~~~~~~~~~~

 The ReThink Sink supports field selection and mapping.
-This mapping is set in the ``connect.rethink.export.route.query`` option.
+This mapping is set in the ``connect.rethink.sink.kcql`` option.

 Examples: